noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/guardDuty.md

 - monitor your AWS accounts, instances, serverless and container workloads, users, databases, and storage for potential threats
 - anomaly detection, ML, behavioral modeling, and threat intelligence feeds from AWS and leading third parties.
 - Scan Amazon Elastic Block Store (EBS) for files that might have malware creating suspicious
-- dentify and profile possible malicious or suspicious behavior in container workloads by analyzing Amazon EKS audit logs and container runtime activity.
+- identify and profile possible malicious or suspicious behavior in container workloads by analyzing Amazon EKS audit logs and container runtime activity.
 - Receive findings with context, metadata, and impacted resource details

 ### pricing